PLaSSticity/ce-arc-simulator-ipdps19/README.md

 We assume the path to the CE simulator is denoted by `$MESISIM_ROOT` and the path to the ARC simulator is denoted by `$VISERSIM_ROOT`.

+The following are a few simulator configurations that were used for the experiments reported in the IPDPS'19 paper:

++ mesi8 (WMM with 8 cores)
++ ce16 (CE with 16 cores)
++ ce32-64Kaim (CE with 32 cores using a 64K-entry AIM cache)
++ viser8-unopt (Unoptimized basic design of ARC with 8 cores)
++ viser8-selfinvalidationopt (Intermediate ARC design with 8 cores that only includes optimizations to reduce self-invalidations at region boundaries)
++ viser8-32Kaim (Fully optimized ARC design with 8 cores and 32K-entry AIM)
++ viser8-16Kaim (Fully optimized ARC design with 8 cores and 16K-entry AIM)
++ viser32-64Kaim (Fully optimized ARC design with 32 cores and 64K-entry AIM)
++ viser32-idealaim (Fully optimized ARC design with 32 cores and an ideal AIM)

 ## PARSEC

 The simulators execute benchmarks from the PARSEC suite version 3.0-beta-20150206.
 The PARSEC suite can be downloaded from http://parsec.cs.princeton.edu/.
-We assume that the path to the PARSEC suite is denoted by `$PARSEC_ROOT`.

 For our experiments, we have created a new build configuration `gcc-pthreads-hooks` for the relevant PARSEC applications to ensure Pthreads as the parallelization model.
+Otherwise, applications like `swaptions` use TBB as the default threading model (see `gcc-hooks.bldconf` for `swaptions`).

 The following shows the contents of `gcc-pthreads-hooks.bldconf` file for the `blackscholes` application in PARSEC.